stefan-b-jakobsson/x16-upgrade/README.md

 ### Package File Header Messages

-Unrecongnized file header format error
+Unrecognized file header format error
-- This error message is displayed if the package file does not start with the expected magic string.
+- This error message is displayed if the package file doesn't start with the expected magic string.
 - The magic string in package file version 1 is PETSCII "X16PKG"
 - In file version 2 it is PETSCII "x16pkg"

 Header CRC-16 mismatch error
-- This error message is displayed if the calculated checksum for the header does not match the checksum stored at the end of the header.
+- This error message is displayed if the calculated checksum for the header doesn't match the checksum stored at the end of the header.
 - The error implies that the package file is faulty or corrupted.

 Unsupported package file version